 Most articles can be obtained for free or for a low fee through Interlibrary Loan, which usually takes a few days.
 Log in with your SacLink username and and password to submit your request through the online form.

 Another option is to photocopy the article yourself at another local library.
 Search the UC Davis Library.
-If the article is available online, you must go to a UC Davis library to access it.
+If the journal containing the article is available online, you must go to a UC Davis library to access it.
 For example, the UC Davis Medical Center Blaisdell Library in Sacramento is open to the public with online access.
-Search other library catalogs, such as the California State Library, the Sacramento Public Library, Los Rios Community Colleges, and other CSU campuses.
+Search for the journal containing the article at the California State Library (the public can make photocopies).
+Search other library catalogs, such as the Sacramento Public Library (get a library card) and Los Rios Community Colleges.